 How to Work on Review Pages

-The reviews summarise the topics introduced in the corresponding chapter or module, in lectures and workshops (as some workshops introduce new concepts not taught in the lectures).
+The reviews summarize the topics introduced in the corresponding chapter or module, in lectures and workshops (as some workshops introduce new concepts not taught in the lectures).
 Some modules could have more than one review depending on how they are structured.

 The concepts in a review should follow this pattern.